Help With Medical Leave Denials, Interference And Retaliation

 Tell Our Lawyer About The Adverse Employment Actions You Suffered

+It is important to get exceptional legal guidance before making any decisions regarding your possible employment law case.
 To learn more about your legal remedies in cases of employer interference with medical or disability leave rights, take a minute to discuss your situation with our attorney for free.
-Call us at 304-932-4571 or send us an email.
+Call us at 304-720-1422 or send us an email.
 We will be happy to help.